phorward/phorward.github.io/content/about.md

 ## Tools development

-- 2009: Several command-line interfaces to Microsoft Office written in VBA and VBScript (*)
+- 2009: Interfaces to Microsoft Office written in VBA and VBScript (*)
-- 2012: Port of some legacy Unix-software written in C to the POSIX-emulation layers Interix (SUA) and Cygwin on Microsoft Windows Server (*)
+- 2012: Port of legacy Unix-software written in C to the POSIX-emulation layers Interix (SUA) and Cygwin on Microsoft Windows Server (*)
-- 2013: Tools for source code maintenance and automated documentation assembling using an bash/awk/sed/txt2tags/htmldoc/pdftk-based toolchain (*)
+- 2013: Tooling for source code maintenance and documentation using an bash/awk/sed-based toolchain (*)
-- 2013: Shell scripting interface for UI-interaction on a client/server Unix-based ERP-software (*)
+- 2013: Universal scripting interface for creating bash or Python scripts with graphical UI-interaction on a client/server Unix-based ERP-software (*)
 - since 2014: [ViUR](https://www.viur.dev), an open source Python application development framework for the Google Cloud App Engine platform (*)

 ## Application development

 - 2005-2010: Several projects and modules for software in payroll accounting, cost accounting, ERP and HR (*)
 - 2007-2010: Personal management system, with user-customizable database and input masks (*)
-- 2012-2014: Ad-hoc report generator, viewer and querying system, rendering into several output formats, inheritable report definitions (*)
+- 2012-2014: Ad-hoc report generator, viewer and querying system, rendering into several output formats, supporting inheritable report definitions (*)
-- 2015: Web-based intercompany system for technical data & knowledge management, including access control down onto field level (*)
+- 2015: Web-based intercompany system for technical data & knowledge management, including field-level access control (*)
 - 2015: Web-shops for products and tickets, including ticket reservation & printing (*)
-- 2016: Web-app for documentations of activity, working hours and checklists for workshops (*)
+- 2016: Android web-app for documentation of activity, working hours and checklists for workshops (*)
 - since 2016: Web-based system for sales-oriented coordination of product catalogs, allows definition of custom input masks and scriptable data export formats for different use-cases (*)
-- since 2018: Web-based end-user-oriented editor for template-based, dynamically generated WYSIWYG correspondence (*)
+- since 2018: Web-based end-user-oriented editor for template-based, dynamically generated WYSIWYG mass correspondence (*)
+- since 2020: Web-based portal software for several third-party apps including interfaces and APIs, partly implemented with WebAssembly (*)